 Eagle Eye Bridges/CMVRs with a '+' in the model have a blue chassis and include an LCD screen.
-See the Application Note (AN050) on the Compact Bridge/CMVR LCD for details on the LCD screen operation.
+See the Application Note, AN050 - Understanding the OLED Display on Eagle Eye Compact Bridges and CMVRs on the Compact Bridge/CMVR for details on the LCD screen operation.